ehendrix23/aioharmony/README.rst

         - HANDLER_START_ACTIVITY_NOTIFY_STARTED: activity is being started
         - HANDLER_STOP_ACTIVITY_NOTIFY_STARTED: power off is started
         - HANDLER_START_ACTIVITY_NOTIRY_INPROGRESS: activity switch is in progress
+    - New: Protocol to use can be specified (WEBSOCKETS or XMPP) to force specific protocol to be used.
+If not provided XMPP will be used unless not available then WEBSOCKETS will be used.
     - New: protocol used to connect can now be retrieved.
 It will return WEBSOCKETS when connected over web sockets or XMPP.
     - New: One can now supply multiple IP addresses for Harmony HUBs when using aioharmony main.
     - New: option activity_monitor for aioharmony main to allow just monitoring of activity changes